jessesquires/JSQMessagesViewController/README.md

 ## Getting Started

+### Setup your model

+Your model objects should conform to the `JSMessageData` protocol.
+However, you may use the provided `JSMessage` class for your model objects if you wish.

+### Setup your view controller

 1. Subclass `JSMessagesViewController`
+2. Conform to the protocols `<JSMessagesViewDelegate, JSMessagesViewDataSource>`
+3. Implement the `JSMessagesViewDelegate` protocol
+4. Implement the `JSMessagesViewDataSource` protocol
+5. Implement `tableView: numberOfRowsInSection:` from the [`UITableViewDataSource` protocol](https://developer.apple.com/library/ios/documentation/uikit/reference/UITableViewDataSource_Protocol/Reference/Reference.html).
-2. Setup your `viewDidLoad` like the following:
+6. Setup your `viewDidLoad` like the following:

 ````objective-c
 - (void)viewDidLoad